 Cavay Ip’s Story: An Active Alum of the Youth Center

 Cavay first got involved with BCNC through the Youth Center (YC) as a tutor and mentor.
-A component of YC’s mission statement is providing academic support: Cavay tutored 5th and 6th graders twice a week, helping them with homework for an hour and a half.
-Afterwards, he would spend time playing games and getting to know them better, fulfilling the social segment as a youth mentor.
-After tutoring and mentoring for 2 years, Cavay was then given the opportunity to be a part of the teen staff.
-He led a group of tutors and mentors in presenting a series of workshops relating to current teen issues on topics such as teen pregnancy, substance abuse, hygiene, and racism.
-Cavay has also worked as an English as a Second Language summer instructor at the Oak Street Youth Center in 2004.
+For 2 years, Cavay tutored 5th and 6th graders twice a week, spending time helping them with homework as well as being a supportive friend and big brother.
+Cavay eventually became a member of the teen staff where he led a group of tutors and mentors in presenting a series of workshops relating to current teen issues on topics such as teen pregnancy, substance abuse, hygiene, and racism.
+He also taught English as a Second Language to teens at the Youth Center during the summer.

 Chucky Kim’s Story: Former Artist-Educator & Music Producer

-Chucky was an artist-educator at BCNC from 2009-2011, teaching various music classes from ensembles to individual lessons.
-His most positive memory of his time at BCNC was the summer of 2010, when a number of community artists/educators came together to design a youth arts + literacy curriculum.
-Maxine Hong Kingston's Woman Warrior was collectively explored through the forms of music, photography, architecture, poetry, and painting.
-It was a life changing experience, showing him what's possible when people come together to serve and to create, especially under a supportive organization that believes in the power of community.
+Chucky, an artist-educator at BCNC from 2009-2011, taught music to our students.
+His favorite memory of BCNC was the summer of 2010, when a number of community artists and educators came together to design a youth arts + literacy youth curriculum.
+They explored Maxine Hong Kingston's Woman Warrior through music, photography, architecture, poetry, and painting.
+This experience showed him the incredible things people can do when they come together to serve and create, especially under a supportive organization that believes in the power of community.

-Chucky is currently living in Seattle, happily married, and a dog dad of two very sweet little pups.
-He is also a music producer, working in K-Pop, R&B, Hip-Hop, and Pop.
-Since Chucky’s time at BCNC, he got to work on all sorts of exciting projects with people like Babyface and Exo, scoring films and video games, designing telepresence studios, and most importantly, building community music programs.
-Chucky believes what the youth of BCNC taught him was to continually create, never to lose that wonder of making something you love, and to always remember to give back to those placed around you.
-That flow of giving and receiving is the underlying principle of the universe, and he’ll never forget the magic of summer 2010 that affected him so profoundly.
+The youth at BCNC taught Chucky to continually create, to never lose that wonder of creating something you love, and to always remember to give back to those around you.
+For Chucky, that flow of giving and receiving is the underlying principle of the universe, and he’ll never forget that magical summer of 2010 which affected him so profoundly.

 Sophia Kim’s Story: A Leader Then and A Leader Now